History: Australian History Units 3 and 4

 Things you can do now

-Most importantly, all students should create a realistic, workable timetable, one that will allow them to meet the demands of the subject.
+Most importantly, you should create a realistic and workable timetable, one that will allow you to meet the demands of the subject on time.

 Go to the VCAA website for more information about this subject.